Boats and Related Items

 Examples that are Not Boats

-The following are not a boat and are therefore subject to the general State, and applicable local and transit rates of sales and use tax:
+The following examples are not boats.
+These items are subject to the general state, and applicable local and transit rates of sales and use tax.

 • Wind surfer